jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) any grounds or information upon which the decision or variation or revocation of the decision was based; and (c) the person's right under section 144 to seek a review of the allocation decision.
 (5) If the result of a decision in relation to an annual allocation adjustment or a closing allocation adjustment under section 86B(4), variation or revocation of an allocation decision under subsection (1), or review under section 144 is that a person allocated units is found to have been allocated and transferred—
-  (a) units to which the person was not entitled, or to have repaid too few units, the person must within 90 working days after the date of the notice under subsection (4) repay the number of units notified to the person by transferring the units to a Crown holding account designated by the EPA; or
+  (a) units to which the person was not entitled, or to have repaid too few units, the person must within 60 working days of the date of the notice under subsection (4) repay the number of units notified to the person by transferring the units to a Crown holding account designated by the EPA; or
   (b) fewer units than the person was entitled to, or to have repaid too many units, the EPA must, as soon as practicable after the date of the notice under subsection (4), direct the Registrar to transfer to the holding account notified in the person’s application (or any other holding account notified by the person) the number of New Zealand units recorded in the notice.
+(5A) Any additional allocation made under subsection (5)(b) must be excluded from the calculation of the number of New Zealand units that may be allocated for the purpose of a recommendation made under section 30GA(1)(a).
 (6) Section 83(7) applies to repayment of units under subsection (5) as if it were repayment under section 83.

 ### 86D Retention of records and materials in relation to allocation